Medical Management

 Discontinue once on dialysis.

-Dosage for outcome reduction is 10 mg PO daily (non diabetic CKD and/or HFrEF).
+Dosage for outcome reduction is 10 mg PO daily.

 10 mg PO daily for Organ protection.